Self-Service Password Manager Grant

 Manual password reset is a very common problem in many Institutions.
 The amount of calls that the IT helpdesk receives can skyrocket not just shooting up helpdesk costs but also keeping them waiting for a long time until their passwords are manually reset.

 To deliver uninterrupted access to essential applications without the dependency on the IT helpdesk, campuses automate password resets.
 It not only gives students instant access to their accounts through self-service password reset but also frees the IT helpdesk thereby delivering considerable IT cost savings.
-Multi-Factor Authentication (MFA) is a security reinforcement that ensures that there is no room for intruder and the authentication is strengthened by using additional factors.

 NO. OF GRANTS AVAILABLE?

-K-12 Schools and Accredited Institutions of Higher Education
+- K-12 Schools and accredited institutions of Higher Education are eligible to apply.

-- Review of Application by Grant Review Committee by February 25th, 2019
+- Review of Application by Grant Review Committee by: June 17, 2019

-- Grant Award Letter issued to Grant Recipients by March 4th, 2019
+- Grant Award Letter Issued to Grant Recipients by: July 1, 2019

-- Grant Award Walkthrough by March 11th, 2019
+- Grant Award Walkthrough by: July 8, 2019

-- Execution of Grant Award Agreement by March 18th, 2019
+- Execution of Grant Award Agreement by: July 8, 2019

-- Project Kick-Off by April 4th, 2019
+- Project Kick-Off by: July 22, 2019